Best daily deals

 Price: Free

 Android Auto is one of the essential driving apps.
 You pop this on your phone and then plug your phone into your car.
 Then, you use your car’s existing display to engage with Android Auto.
 It makes managing your media, messages, and navigation much easier while on the road.
 It can read texts out loud.
-You can also respond to them with your voice, thus leaving your hands for the important task of not crashing.
-Most modern cars have this by default or you can buy a replacement for your existing car’s screen that has Android Auto.
-Additionally, it works on your phone without the need for a car if you prefer to use a mount instead.
-It’s fairly solid overall and some cars even come with wireless Android Auto now for even more convenience.
+You can also respond to them with your voice, thus leaving your hands for the important task of driving.
+Additionally, it works on your phone without needing a car screen if you prefer to use a mount instead.
+But recently a few people have reported technical glitches and connectivity issues while using the app.

 AutoMate

 AutoMate is a decent alternative to Android Auto or similar driving apps.
-It acts as a driving dashboard for you while you drive and your phone is mounted somewhere on your dashboard.
+You mount your phone on the dashboard, and the app acts as a driving dashboard.
 It gives you quick access to your navigation app of choice, your phone dialer, your messages, media controls, and more.
-This one is especially neat because it comes with OBDII and Torque integration in case you use those tools as well.
-Some people have some issues with it so be sure to test it with your vehicle and your setup to make sure it works right for you.
+This one is especially neat because it comes with OBDII and Torque integration in case you also use those tools.
+Some people have some issues with it, so be sure to test it with your vehicle and setup to ensure it works right for you.

 Drivemode

 Drivemode is one of the better driving apps.
-Like the others, this one makes stuff easier to use while driving.
+Like other apps on the list, it also assists you while driving.
 It responds to voice commands.
-It also has support for Google Maps, Waze, HERE Maps, many music apps, many messaging apps, and more.
+It also supports Google Maps, Waze, HERE Maps, music apps, and messaging apps.
 The app even has Google Assistant integration.
-It can read texts out loud, turn off notifications entirely for peaceful driving, and auto-reply to texts.
-We really liked the interface on this one as well.
+It can read texts out loud, turn off notifications entirely for peaceful driving, and auto-reply to readers.
+We liked the interface on this one as well.
+But a con is that it hasn’t been updated for the last three years.

 Google Assistant